Iranian Languages; form Ancient Times until Today

 Kurdish is another Iranian language spoken by Kurds in a vast mountainous region including part of Iran, Turkey, Iraq, and Syria.
 There are also Kurdish-speaking minor groups living in Khorasan, Central Turkey, other parts of Syria, Azerbaijan, Turkmenistan, Armenia, Georgia, etc.

 Lurish and Bakhtiari dialects are spoken in the south of the region where Kurds are living in Iran.

-Baluchi is mainly spoken in the historical province of Baluchestan extended from Iran to Pakistan and southern part of Afghanistan.
+Baluchi is mainly spoken in the historical province of Baluchestan extending from Iran to Pakistan and the southern part of Afghanistan.
 Some Baluchi speaking-people are also living in Turkmenistan.

-Tati is another dialect of Iranian language spoken in the republic of Azerbaijan and parts of Dagestan.
+Tati is another dialect of the Iranian language spoken in the Republic of Azerbaijan and parts of Dagestan.